Our Commitment to Enterprise-Grade Security

 Trust Is Earned Through Strong Systems

-As hiring infrastructure becomes increasingly embedded in core business operations, the expectations placed on platforms like ours have only grown.
-That is exactly as it should be.
-Customers should expect strong safeguards, clear accountability, and a company culture that treats data protection as an ongoing responsibility rather than a one-time exercise.
-Candidates should be able to trust that the information they share throughout the hiring process is protected and handled thoughtfully.
-We believe both are fundamental.
+As AI in hiring becomes more deeply embedded in core business operations, the bar for platforms like ours rises accordingly.
+That is exactly right.
+Customers should expect strong safeguards, clear accountability, and a security culture that treats data protection as a standing obligation rather than a one-time exercise.
+Candidates should be confident that the information they share across the hiring process is protected and handled with care.
+We consider both non-negotiable.

 Why Security Matters in Hiring Infrastructure

-Hiring platforms manage a uniquely sensitive category of information.
-That can include candidate names, contact information, resumes, interview data, evaluation workflows, and internal recruiting processes.
-In enterprise environments, these systems often support business-critical functions and connect closely to broader people, talent, and operational workflows.
-Protecting that data is not simply a technical requirement.
-It is central to maintaining trust in the hiring process itself.
+Hiring platforms hold a uniquely sensitive class of data including candidate names and contact details, resumes, interview content, evaluation workflows, and the internal mechanics of how organizations recruit.
+In the enterprise, these systems frequently support business-critical functions and connect closely to broader people, talent, and operational systems.
+A weakness here is rarely contained to a single application.
+Thus, protecting this data is not merely a technical requirement; it is essential to the integrity of the hiring process itself.

 For candidates, the stakes are equally important.
 Job searches are personal, and the information shared in the course of applying and interviewing deserves to be protected with care.
-For customers, recruiting data often reflects highly confidential business priorities, team plans, and internal decision-making.
-Platforms operating in this space should be held to a high standard.
-At Alex.com, we hold ourselves to that standard.
+For customers, recruiting data often reflects highly confidential business priorities, headcount plans, and internal decision-making.
+Platforms operating in this space should be held to a high standard; and at Alex, we hold ourselves to it.

 Our Approach to Security